Frederick Kitaka: Work history

 From 1994 until 1997, Mutebi Kitaka worked as the financial controller at Coopers Uganda Limited, a company that later rebranded to MTK Holdings Limited.
 In 1997, Mutebi Kitaka co-founded Quality Chemicals Limited, where he served as Chief Finance Officer.
-The company specialized in distributing human, veterinary, and agrochemical products, marking the beginning of his illustrious career in the pharmaceutical industry.
+The company specialized in distributing human, veterinary, and agrochemical products, marking the beginning of his career in the pharmaceutical industry.

 In 2005, he elevated his entrepreneurial journey by co-founding Cipla Quality Chemical Industries Limited, a pharmaceutical manufacturing plant renowned for producing high-quality WHO pre-qualified treatments for HIV/AIDS, Malaria, and Hepatitis B. Under his leadership, the company achieved a significant milestone with a successful IPO in 2018, valuing it at USD255 million.

 Real estate and other ventures

 Beyond pharmaceuticals, Mutebi Kitaka has made notable strides in real estate development across East Africa.
 He also plays a vital role in various boards, contributing to the economic development and fostering entrepreneurship in East Africa.
 He serves as the Board Chairman of Namulondo Investments Limited, an investment arm of the Royal Kingdom of Buganda, and holds board memberships in Legacy Capital and Biashara Capital, among others.